 Bap Teng Kang waterfall is situated in a picturesque paradise of lush green vegetation in Yumkhang.
 Falling from a height of over 100ft it offers a spellbound view.
 This waterfall is located, 85 km on route from Tawang towards Zemithang.

 Another waterfall that attracts visitors to Tawang is Nuranang Waterfalls, formally known as Jang Falls.
 It is a spectacular 100 meter-high waterfalls located just 40 km from the Tawang township in the Tawang Sela main highway.
-It Originates from northern slopes of the Sela Pass and forms Nuranang River and then fall in to the Tawang river.
+It Originates from northern slopes of the Sela Pass and forms Nuranang River and then fall into the Tawang river.

 Located at a distance of 5 Km from the Tawang town it is the belongs to the Nyingmapa school of Tibetan Buddhism founded by his Eminence 14th Thektse Rinpoche.
 It is a stunning beautiful monastery dominates by the 50 feet high statue of Guru Padmasambava (8th century Indian master) seating on a lotus.
 Various forms of Tibetan art can be seen here.

 Regyaling Gompa was constructed by the former Rigya Rinpoche, is located at a distance of 1 km from Tawang Town.
 This Gompa is very unique, as its present Rimpoche is living in the same Gompa where he had died in his previous incarnation.
-Meeting him first hand, talking about the concept of rebirth was a totally different experience all together.
+Meeting him first hand, talking about the concept of rebirth was a totally different experience altogether.

 Gyangong Ani Gompa (Buddhist Nunnery)

 It is a nunnery located amidst beautiful hills on the top of a mound, at a distance of around 5 km in the north of Tawang town.
 Trek to this place is a memorable experience.
-It harbored around 50 Buddhist nuns of different ages from very young to aged ones.
+It harboured around 50 Buddhist nuns of different ages from very young to aged ones.
 It was found by Mera Lam Lodre Gyamtso.

-Loacated at the Indo - China border between Tawang and West Kameng districts, Gorichen Peak is the highest peak (22,500 feet) of Arunachal Pradesh.
+Located at the Indo - China border between Tawang and West Kameng districts, Gorichen Peak is the highest peak (22,500 feet) of Arunachal Pradesh.
 Located at a distance of 164 km. from Tawang, this peak is formally known as Sa-Nga Phu, which means the Kingdom of Deity.
 According to Monpa tribe, this peak is considered to be one of the sacred peaks protecting them from all the evils.

-This is the one of the ideal bases for trekking and mountaineering in the entire region.
+This is one of the ideal bases for trekking and mountaineering in the entire region.
 April to October is considered to be best months to explore Gorichen Peak.